These Design Trends Took Off During the COVID-19 Pandemic

 Kitchen and bathroom remodels still in the spotlight

 Kitchen and bathroom renovations are still popular.
 Although kitchens have always had many uses, their multitasking ability became more important during the pandemic.
 Kids often did their remote learning there, and adults used them for makeshift home offices.
 That’s in addition to the regular cooking, eating, and cleaning that goes on in a kitchen.
 The National Kitchen and Bath Association reports that in addition to upgraded appliances, there was an increase in requests for easy-to-clean surfaces, video watching ability, and device charging stations in the cook space.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Bathrooms became personal sanctuaries more than ever before.
 After a few weeks that turned into months into the pandemic, people came to value self-care more than ever.
 Even those who had not considered bath renovations undertook them to improve on their self-care routine.